-Most businesses would like answers to questions like, “In which direction do most customers walk when they come through our front door?” or “Are my workers complying with OSHA safety requirements?” or “How many customers leave my business before they even engage with an employee?”
+Video surveillance helps keep assets safe, but most businesses would still like more information like, “In which direction do most customers walk when they come through our front door?” or “Are my workers complying with OSHA safety requirements?” or “How many customers leave my business before they even engage with an employee?”

 Historically, the only way to get these answers was through manual intervention – assigning people to watch, count, evaluate and otherwise study customers and employees.
 Or, if video cameras are installed, having people manually review video recordings.

 But, there is a much more practical and effective way to get these answers, and many companies already have the infrastructure in place.
-It’s digital video.
+It’s digital video through surveillance.
 And it can answer these questions and more.

 Digital video is simply data, just like any other data you might collect in spreadsheets or from your website.
 And just like you can use analytics to track the paths and activities of visitors to your website, you can use digital video analytics to do the same thing with customers walking through your business.

 Similarly, just as you can analyze abandoned shopping carts to figure out why sales are breaking down on your website, you can analyze the interactions between customers and employees to see if they are drawing customers deeper into your business or sending them out the door.